Antricks/nim-calc/README.md

 # nim-cli-calculator

-Just a basic calculator exporting a method to evaluate mathematical terms for library use.
+Just a basic calculator exporting a function to evaluate mathematical terms for library use.